ShakingMap/shaking-react-form/README.md

             label: '...',
             validate: function(value){...}, // validation function for value of this field, return a string to indicate an validation error
             options: ..., // any thing a specific field needs, defined by the field class you use
-            fieldClass: ... // you can specify a the field class for this filed individually }
+            fieldClass: ..., // you can specify a the field class for this filed individually
+            readOnly: bool,
+            disabled: bool
+        }

 - {ReactComponent} **[fieldClass]** - the field class the form will use to render the fields